StackVista/stackstate-docs/setup/agent/kubernetes.md

 ### Supported versions

-StackState Agent V2 is supported to run on Kubernetes 1.15 or higher.
+StackState Agent v2.15.0 is supported to monitor the following versions of Kubernetes:

+* Kubernetes 1.16 - 1.21
+* EKS (with Kubernetes 1.16 - 1.21)
+* Docker container runtime (not containerd, cri-o)
+* Default networking

 ### Install